 Homeschooling is both a joy and a responsibility.
 I recommend home schooling highly and urge all intelligent parents who love their young children at least to teach them to read, using phonics, even if the hapless children are then turned over to a public school for the rest of their education.
 I donít write a whole lot about various home schooling methods, but I have written some phonics material for young children, available here.
 Please do give me credit if you should reproduce the materials or recommend them to others.

 I am (as readers of my various blog posts know) politically very conservative and opinionated.
 The murder of the innocent, born and unborn, seems to me a crux of our time.
 Another crux is the sanctity of marriage and the nature of human sexuality, and on that issue, too, the skies are very dark in the West.
 Grousing about the evils in the world (many, but unfortunately not all, caused by leftists and their ilk) is one of the things I do most of in what spare time I have.
 Probably I should do less of it.
 I write at two blogs, listed on the main page.
 My personal blog is Extra Thoughts, and my group blog is What's Wrong With the World.
 At these blogs I try to offer a good mixture of grousing, informing, and inspiring.
-I also write a good deal about additional issues in New Testament studies, my interest sparked in part by having written Hidden in Plain View and also by my interest in apologetics.
+I also write a good deal about New Testament studies, my interest sparked in part by having written Hidden in Plain View and also by my interest in apologetics.

 Random fun facts:

 I love horses, though I have never owned one and though I'm not a very good rider.
 My idea of a great outing is going somewhere where I can pat large draft horses and their foals.